Skip to main content

 Who will perform the screenings?

 This health screening, as other health screenings in a school setting, should be completed under the direction of a properly trained school staff member.
-Properly trained school health personnel, such as school counselors, school nurses, social workers, psychological staff, and health educators, can perform the SBIRT screening or provide follow-up as necessary to the initial screen.
+Properly trained school health personnel, such as school counselors, school nurses, social workers, psychological staff, and health educators, can perform the SBIRT screening or provide follow-up as necessary to the initial screening.

 What kinds of records are kept?

 Anonymous, aggregate data is collected at the time of the screening.
-This includes only numeric data consisting of age, the number of individual Yes/No responses to pre-screen and CRAFFT II questions when appropriate.
+This includes only numeric data consisting of age, the number of individual Yes/No responses to pre-screen, and CRAFFT II questions when appropriate.
 These de-identified screening results will be reported to DPH.
 No individual identifying information is to be collected, documented in any form (written, electronic or otherwise) or reported to any state agency.

 Any information on brief intervention or referral for further assessment or treatment will be kept only in the screener’s personal notes and not noted in the school records.
 Permission for disclosure of any information in these notes can only be granted by the student through a DPH-approved consent form, or in an emergency situation.